Emergency Dentistry – Jacksonville, FL

 - Come see us for checkups and cleanings twice a year—these appointments allow us to catch minor issues before they become big emergencies.

 Cost of Treating Dental Emergencies

 The cost of your emergency treatment will be based on the type and severity of your injury as well as the procedure needed to fix it.
 For example, a minor toothache might just need a small filling, but if it’s due to a serious infection, we may need to perform root canal therapy and place a crown.
-We’ll go over your options before starting treatment, and we’ll also discuss how we can use your insurance or our in-office savings plan to make your care easily affordable.
+We’ll go over your options before starting treatment, and we’ll also discuss how we can use your insurance to make your care easily affordable.